jsntv200/redant-home/_posts/2012-02-24-how-a-project-gets-tested-and-deployed-with-gitflow.md

   this process, read on to see how we do it.
 image_small: "/assets/uploads/2012/github-small.jpg"
 image: "/assets/uploads/2012/github.jpg"
-excerpt-short: GitFlow is the way of the future.
+excerpt_short: GitFlow is the way of the future.
 Find out why and how here.
-excerpt-long: As our projects have grown larger, so has the complexity of testing and deploying work.
+excerpt_long: As our projects have grown larger, so has the complexity of testing and deploying work.
 We've started moving projects over to GitFlow in order to simplify this process, read on to see how we do it.
 tags: []